-"Government" means the Government of Bermuda and includes a public authority.
+"Government" includes a public authority.

-"Government requirement" means the outputs, outcomes and the scope and nature of goods or services required by the Government from a procurement process.
+"Government requirement" means the outputs, outcomes and the scope and nature of goods, services or works required by the Government from a procurement process.

-"High Risk Procurement" means the provision of goods or services where the probability of failing to achieve planned outcomes is high.
+"High Risk Procurement" means the provision of goods, services or works where the probability of failing to achieve planned outcomes is high.

-"High Value Procurement" means contracts or orders for goods or services with an estimated value of at least \$100.000.
+"High Value Procurement" means contracts or orders for goods, services or works with an estimated value of at least \$100,000.